 We will see how the next few weeks go, but I’m definitely excited for the future here!
 Being able to step away from the daily operations and focus on growth will be exciting and a completely new endeavor for me.
 In the coming months, I’ll definitely share this progress with you and give you my recommendations and takeaways from this process.

-Concluding Thoughts on Doing be Work vs. Outsourcing Your Work
+Concluding Thoughts on Doing the Work vs. Outsourcing

 I’m still exploring this path more and more, but with outsourcing, I do believe scaling becomes a little bit easier as you’ll be able to continually focus on what’s next and not fall face first when an unexpected rut in the road comes into your path.